The Fabrication of Aboriginal History: Volume 3, The Stolen Generations 1881–2008

 These conclusions, in my view, represent half-truths, contrived and disingenuous, reached not by intention but by conviction.
 There seems little doubt that Windschuttle is absolutely convinced of the weight and truthfulness of his claims and absolutely confident that the dense fabric of evidence and argumentation he has marshalled leads inexorably to those conclusions.
 He sees himself as, above all, defending Australia’s honour.
 It is more likely that his book will give those who doubt our honour, and particularly those abroad, more reason to question whether we will ever be able to deal forthrightly with our history and its legacies.
 The emotional basis of his assault on the accusation of genocide through the removal of children is clear and simple: What?
 Us?
 Preposterous!
 He claims an Australian exceptionalism.
 None of this is to suggest, however, that he is completely wrong about everything.

 WINDSCHUTTLE’s temperament is a barrister’s, not a historian’s.
 History needs a puzzling, curious, synthesising intelligence drawn to making the best available sense of whatever bits and pieces the past has left lying about.
 This Windschuttle does attempt, but his overriding obsession is forensic, to search and destroy, to oppose and expose, to advance one cause and case against all comers.
-His impulse is less to try to figure out what was actually going on when black children were removed by white men than to demolish a hydra-headed mythology about what was going on.
-He sets out from a tightly framed accusation that excludes many other similar and related charges to select from a long and complex story only those events that can be held to be strictly relevant to the charge, then further selects only that evidence that can be held to disprove the charge and arranges it to best advantage.
+His impulse is less to try to figure out what was actually going on when black children were removed by white men than to demolish a hydra-headed mythology.
+He sets out with a tightly framed accusation that excludes many other similar and related charges, and selects from a long and complex story only events strictly relevant to the charge, then further selects only the evidence that can be held to disprove the charge and arranges it to best advantage.
 The preordained triumph of this legalism is then used to assert a general truth about our history and our national character.

 Perhaps unsurprisingly, Windschuttle’s use and endorsement of legal method is most clearly on display in his extended discussion of a significant episode in relations between white and black which, fifty years after it occurred, precipitated a court case that itself became an important moment in Australia’s history.
 Windschuttle’s treatment of the original event and of the legal action about it can serve as a test of his methods and perspective.